open-mmlab/Amphion/egs/tts/valle_v2/README.md

 ### Inference in IPython notebook

-We provide our pretrained VALLE model that is trained on 45k hours MLS dataset.
+We provide our pretrained VALL-E model that is trained on 45k hours MLS dataset.
 The "demo.ipynb" file provides a working example of inferencing our pretrained VALL-E model.
 Give it a try!

 ## Examining the model files
-Examining the model files of VALLE is a great way to learn how it works.
+Examining the model files of VALL-E is a great way to learn how it works.
 We provide examples that allows you to overfit a single batch (so no dataset downloading is required).

 The AR model is essentially a causal language model that "continues" a speech.
 The NAR model is a modification from the AR model that allows for bidirectional attention.